matm/jQuery-File-Upload-Wiki/Options.md

 * Type: *function*
 * Arguments:
-    1. list: Array of arguments arrays of all onComplete callBacks.
+    1. list: Array of arguments arrays of all onLoad callBacks.

 ### dropZoneEnlarge
 Allows to define a custom method to enlarge the dropZone.